 Full Research Summary

-Research area: To identify breast cancer patients at high risk for long-term consequences of treatment and develop interventions to improve their quality of life.
+Research goal: To identify breast cancer patients at high risk for long-term consequences of treatment and develop interventions to improve their quality of life.

-Current investigation: BCRF funds are supporting a range of research activities led by Dr. Ganz that are primarily focused on the experience of breast cancer patients after treatment ends.
-Her research aims to identify individuals at higher risk for difficulties, while also evaluating how physicians can do a better job of preparing patients for what to expect during the post-treatment survivorship period.
+Current investigation: Dr. Ganz and her colleagues are evaluating the role of inflammation in cognitive changes after endocrine therapy.
+Her multi-focal approach will identify individuals at higher risk for difficulties, while also evaluating how physicians can do a better job of preparing patients for what to expect during the post-treatment survivorship period.